The Best Apology Ad of 2018 so far

 A Recipe for Success

-Founder and group managing director of Frank PR Andrew Bloch tweeted that the apology was a “masterclass in PR crisis management,” and one fan even called it, “possibly the best apology ad ever”.
+Founder and group managing director of Frank PR Andrew Bloch tweeted that the apology was a “masterclass in PR crisis management.”
+One fan even called it, “possibly the best apology ad ever”.
 Other ad and PR industries praised it and claimed it is an example of “great crisis management.”

 However, it seems KFC’s “hell of a week” isn’t yet over.
 As it has recently been revealed that they are now undergoing a gravy shortage.
 When will it end!?